-- Based on NIH policy statements, and FAQ 27, researchers that perform experiments that benefit any of the PI's research (regardless of location) are considered collaborators and must be reported as Other Support.
+- Based on NIH policy statements, and foreign component FAQs, researchers that perform experiments that benefit any of the PI's research (regardless of location) are considered collaborators and must be reported as Other Support.

 - If the collaborator provides support for an NIH award and the work is being performed outside the US, the collaboration may be considered a "Foreign Component."
 Foreign Components exist if a significant scientific element or segment of the project (including any experiments) are being performed for the project outside the US, whether or not NIH funds are used to support that work.
 Foreign Components require prior NIH approval.